parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 ```

 NOTE: The TEST\_PROCS list indicates how many processors to use when running
 mpi.
-The cmake variable NUM\_MPI\_PROC\_TESTING can be used if you do not want to
+The cmake variable NUM\_MPI\_PROC\_TESTING can be used if you do not want
-hardcode a value, and is recommended.
-By default all regression tests added to
+to hardcode a value, and is recommended.
+By default all regression tests added
-these lists will be run in serial and in parallel with mpi.
-The number of mpi
+to these lists will be run in serial and in parallel with mpi.
+The number of
-processors used is by default set to 4.
+mpi processors used is by default set to 4.
 This default can be adjusted by
 changing the cmake variable NUM\_MPI\_PROC\_TESTING.
 The number of OpenMP
 threads is by default set to 1 but can be adjusted in the driver input file
 deck.
-If parthenon is compiled with CUDA enabled each mpi processor will be
+If parthenon is compiled with CUDA enabled, by default a single GPU will
-assigned its own cuda capable device.
+be assigned to each node..

 ##### Running ctest